Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

   facets.
 Of course, "more" cannot be greater than "limit".
 - "state" defines the state of a facet and may be "static" (default), "opened" or "closed".
+- "options" are useful for some types (see above).
+- "attributes" are appended as html attributes to fields.

 Internal engine (mysql)